daniellerch/daniellerch.github.io/about-en.md

 (such as <a href='https://github.com/daniellerch/hstego'>HStego</a>) and steganalysis tools
-(such as <a href='https://github.com/daniellerch/aletheia'>Aletheia</a>), as well as different code snippets that implement stego techniques.
+(such as <a href='https://github.com/daniellerch/aletheia'>Aletheia</a>), as well as different code snippets that implement stego techniques from different papers and that you can find in
-The latter can be found in the
+<a href='/stegolab-en/'>StegoLab</a>.
+Additionally, on
-<a href='/stegolab-en/'>StegoLab</a>
+<a href='/blog-en/'>Blog</a>, I write all kinds of articles related to
-section, where I also write some articles on these techniques.
+steganography and steganalysis.

 My name is **Daniel Lerch** and I started doing research in steganography